 - Enhance your lead intelligence

-Whichever marketing automation software your business have implemented, it will usually include the following components:
+Whichever marketing automation software your business has implemented, it will usually include the following components:

 - Contacts (or records)

 - Smart Lists and Workflows (or campaigns)

 An email address is generally the identifier for each of your individual contacts, so we’re going to start there.
 Some marketing platforms charge you extra for going over a certain limit of contacts, so it’s important to manage them wisely and get rid of some of your unengaged or unresponsive contacts.

 The most obvious group of contacts that you need to get rid of are your unsubscribers.
 The hardest part about this is sorting out those who are actually engaged with your business through other channels from those who are completely unengaged and uninterested in hearing from you again.
 If you delete engaged contacts simply because they opted out of your emails, you may miss out on a lot of data that could be helpful to close deals in the future.